EduardoMontanha/eduardomontanha.github.io/tnt-automation/usage/page-objects.md

 };
 ```

-In the code above you we are testing 4 different behaviors for a
+In the code above we are testing 4 different behaviors for a
 Homepage Legacy page.
 Also, you may have noticed that in the end of
 the step we have a `browser.end()`.
 After we check everything we want
-we need to end the test.
-That line of code is finishing the test.
+we need to end the test, and that line is doing this.